HE AU HONUA

 Day I Keynote Opening Session

-Join sisters- Hōkūlani Holt and Ulalia Woodside as they open the 2019 He Au Honua Indigenous Research Conference at UH Maui College.
+Join sisters- Hōkūlani Holt, PhD and Ulalia Woodside as they open the 2019 He Au Honua Indigenous Research Conference at UH Maui College.

 In both her professional career and as hula teacher, Ulalia Woodside is dedicated to the thriving lands, seas, people and culture of Hawaiʻi.
 Currently the executive director for The Nature Conservancy of Hawaiʻi, she and her team protect and restore native watershed forests, and collaborate with communities to improve coral reefs and fisheries.
 Prior to joining TNC, Ulalia oversaw and expanded place-based education and natural and cultural resources management programs at Kamehameha Schools.
 She collaborates to advance cultural ecosystem services research and the unique relationship of indigenous peoples to natural resources management as a contributing author to journal articles.
 Ulalia serves on the board of directors for Hawai‘i Green Growth, Mālama Honua Public Charter School, Kauahea Inc. and the Lālākea Foundation; organizations dedicated to the advancement of learning, traditional cultural practices, and the preservation of the Hawaiian relationship to land.